StevenSteel7/nextauthentication/README.md

-This is forr refrence for using nextauth
+This is for refrence for using nextauth